Russia is the best holiday destination in the world. Here’s why

 As you make your way down Nevsky Prospekt you should do so with a pyshka in your hand!

-Closely resembling donuts, these sugary snacks are very popular with the locals and definitely worth trying when you’re in town.
+Closely resembling doughnuts, these sugary snacks are very popular with the locals and definitely worth trying when you’re in town.

 If you visit the southern village of Dargavs you will really be in the heart of Russia.